dkharazi/DataMining-Income/README.txt

 How to adjust the “k” variable:
 An adjustable k is provided, but the user will need to adjust it by changing "k" on lines 310 and 373.
 These lines are properly labeled, so the user shouldn't have an issue finding the adjustable "k" variable.
 The default for the "k" variable is 5.

+The code should take between 5-10 minutes to compile.
+Please be patient during code compilation.